menzenski/xelatex-dissertation-class/README.md

-# University of Kansas Dissertation Class in XeLaTeX
+# University of Kansas Dissertation Class

 This repository contains materials to produce a dissertation meeting University of Kansas requirements using XeLaTeX.